zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 2. If you don't have Microsoft VC_Redist installed, you may see an error.
 You can download the latest versions here: [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version).
 Note that this is separate from the .NET 5.0 runtime downloaded above.

+3. If you have recently installed the **Windows 11 24h2 Feature Update**, you will likely NEED to repair or re-install the Microsoft VC_Redist linked above due to issues caused by this update.

-3. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
+4. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click **Yes.**

 ## Check your Overwrite Directory